sheqi/qishe.github.io/index.md

 ---

 ### **News**
+- [2021-04-12] Our paper "An Efficient and Flexible Spike Train Model via Empirical Bayes" has be accepted into **IEEE Transactions on Signal Processing (TSP)**.

 - [2021-04-06] I am invited as the reviewer for **NeurIPS 2021**.

 - [2021-03-04] We have **3** paper accepted into **CVPR 2021**, congradulations for our collaborators.